ProjectsUniversity/COSC360/README.md

 - Backend API integration for persistent data storage
 - Enhanced matching algorithm based on user skills and job requirements
 - Messaging system for direct communication between recruiters and applicants

+## System Requirements

+- PHP 7.4 or higher
+- MySQL 5.7 or higher
+- Web server with appropriate configurations

+## Setup Instructions

+1. Import the database schema from `DB/db.sql`
+2. Configure database connection in `PHP/config.php`
+3. Start using the application!